2533245542/2533245542.github.io/_posts/2016-06-27-diagnostic-platform.md

 ### Other biological datasets

 I have made use of only a small microbiome dataset.
-From a statistical perspective, the sample size is small and there is a need for larger datasets to train the models on.
+From a statistical perspective, the sample size is small and there is a need for larger datasets to train the models.
 As a product manager, I'd like my team to put effort in collecting more data.

 Additionally, and from a biological point-of-view, microbiome is part of the picture.
 At a molecular level, there are other high-throughput datasets available such as that of the genome, transcriptome, proteome and metabolome.
 By integrating the various 'omics' datasets for a given individual, we can develop a truly systems level understanding of various biological diseases and achieve the objectives of P4 medicine.